-Vegetarian meals can be served and should follow the principle of complementary proteins, where proteins from plant sources (legumes such as cooked dried beans and peas) are combined with grains (rice, breads, pasta) at the same meal.
+Vegetarian meals can be served and should follow the principle of complementary proteins, where proteins from plant sources (legumes such as cooked dried beans and peas) are combined with grains (rice, breads, pasta) at

+Minimum Operating Standards for MI Health Link Program and MI Health Link HCBS Waiver the same meal.
 Vegetarian meals are a good opportunity to provide variety to menus and highlight the many ethnic food traditions found in Michigan.
 Breakfast Meals